 - cloudHQ places the utmost importance on data protection and has a track record of staying ahead of the compliance curve.

-- cloudHQ’s Legal, Trust and Privacy teams have carefully analyzed the GDPR and already undertook necessary steps to ensure that we comply.
+- cloudHQ’s Legal, Trust and Privacy teams have carefully analyzed the GDPR and already undertook the necessary steps to ensure that we comply.

 The GDPR brings with it a shift in mindset for many companies but that is not the case for cloudHQ.
 The GDPR expressly introduces several principles such as the “accountability principle” and “privacy by design,” and encourages organizations to take more responsibility for protecting the personal data they handle – which we were already doing from the very start of cloudHQ.